rcantini/rcantini.github.io/content/post/bert_text_classification/index.md

     return model
 ```
 The only difference between the two models is the number of neurons in the output layer, i.e. the number of independent classes, determined by the `n_out` parameter.
-For the first case study, `n_out`=1

- I modeled this binary classification task using a classification layer with a single neuron and a sigmoid activation, which means that the model will output a single sentiment score.
+For the first case study, `n_out` is equal to 1, as we are coping with a binary classification task that involves the calculation of a single sentiment score.
 This is the probability that the review is positive,
 thus a value very close to \\(1\\) indicates a very positive sentence and a value near to \\(0\\) a very negative sentence, while a value close to \\(0.5\\) is related to an uncertain situation, or rather a neutral review.
+For the second case study, `n_out` is equal to 6, as we are coping with a multi-label classification with six possible types of toxicity.
+This means that the model treats each toxicity type as a separate class, computing an independent probability for each one of them through a Bernuolli trial.
 As we can see, the BERT model expects three inputs:
 - *Input ids*: BERT input sequence unambiguously represents both single text and text pairs.
 Sentences are encoded sung the WordPiece tokenizer, which recursively splits the input tokens until a word in the BERT vocabulary is detected, or the token is reduced to a single char.
  As first token, BERT uses the `CLS` special token, whose embedded representation can be used for classification purposes.
 Moreover, at the end of each sentence, a `SEP` token is used, which is exploited for text pairs inputs in order to differentiate between the two input sentences.
 - *Input masks*: Allows the model to cleanly differentiate between the content and the padding.
 The mask has the same shape as the input ids, and contains 1 anywhere the the input ids is not padding.
 - *Input types*: Contains 0 or 1 indicating which sentence the token is a part of.
 For asingle-sentence input is a vector of zeros.
-This model returns two outputs which can be expoited for many dowstream tasks:
+Huggingface model returns two outputs which can be expoited for our dowstream tasks:
 - *pooler_output*: it is the output of the BERT pooler, corresponding to the embedded representation of the CLS token further processed by a linear layer and a tanh activation.
 It can be used as an aggregate representation of the whole sentence.
 - *last_hidden_state*: 768-dimensional embeddings for each token in the given sentence.